Embed Code

 Social Share

 Cannabis strains come from the process of breeding male cannabis plants with females to create different varieties that include some aspects of each parent plants.
 Plant varieties (cultivars) are selectively bred to produce distinct, desirable traits and effects of cannabis.
-The traits and effects include differentiated products or can be cultivation traits such as #0excludeGlossary, pest resistance, or high yield.
+The traits and effects include differentiated products or can be cultivation traits such as fast-flowering, pest resistance, or high yield.
 There is no standard for cannabis strain naming and cultivators have cultivated and named hundreds of cannabis strains.

 A specific breed of cannabis, strains are meticulously developed to highlight or combine desired traits, such as potency, flavor, or growth patterns.
 Each strain offers a unique experience, catering to diverse preferences.